WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Assign Permissions on Datasets
 Updates permissions for datasets specified in a CSV file.
 This will go through CSV file and make sure datasets have the permissions specified for the relevant groups and users.

+#### Export Metadata
+Exports all metadata in a geodatabase out to a text file.

 #### LINZ Data Service Download (IN DEVELPOMENT)
 Downloads the data  from the LINZ data service by either downloading the entire dataset for WFS or downloading the changeset and updating the data.